ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230700 HVAC Insulation.md

       1. 25/50 flame/smoke requirements not applicable.
    1. Note 1:
       1. Run-outs to individual terminal units not exceeding 12 ft. in length.
-1. HEATED EQUIPMENT INSULATION SCHEDULE**
-   1. Glass fiber, rigid board insulation, non-combustible, with a thermal conductivity ‘k’ of 0.23 Btu/hr/sq. ft./degree F/in at 75 degrees F mean temperature with a maximum service temperature of 450 degrees F and a density of 3.0 lb/cu. ft.
+1. HEATED EQUIPMENT INSULATION SCHEDULE*   1.
+Glass fiber, rigid board insulation, non-combustible, with a thermal conductivity ‘k’ of 0.23 Btu/hr/sq. ft./degree F/in at 75 degrees F mean temperature with a maximum service temperature of 450 degrees F and a density of 3.0 lb/cu. ft.
 Provide insulation that conforms to the following standards:
       1. ASTM C612, C795, NFPA 90A, 90B.
    1. See Note 1
    1. Cellular glass insulation consisting of inorganic, foamed or cellular glass, annealed, rigid hermetically sealed cells with an ASTM C921, Type 1, factory-applied, polymer-modified bituminous compound reinforced with a 4-mil, high density, cross laminate, polyethylene top film.
 Provide insulation with a thermal conductivity 'k' of 0.32 Btu/hr/sq. ft./degree F/in. at 75 degrees F mean temperature and a maximum service temperature of 900 degrees F. Provide insulation and jacketing conforming to the following standards: